majkinetor/au/README.md

     }
 ```

-The plugins above - `Report`, `Git`, `Gist`, `RunInfo` and `Mail` -  are executed in the given order (hence the `[ordered]` flag) and AU passes them given options and saves the run results.
-If PowerShell script by the name of the given key is not found, the plugin is ignored.
+The plugins above - `Report`, `Gist`,`Git`,`RunInfo` and `Mail` -  are executed in the given order (hence the `[ordered]` flag) and AU passes them given options and saves the run results.

 To add custom plugins, specify additional plugin search path via `$Options.PluginPath`.
 Plugin is a normal PowerShell script and apart from parameters given in its `[HashTable]` the AU will send it one more parameter `$Info` that contains current run info.
+The name of the script file must be the same as that of the key which value is used to pass the parameters to the plugin.
+If key with the [HashTable] value doesn't point to existing PowerShell script it is not considered to be an AU plugin.

 To temporary disable plugins use `updateall` option `NoPlugins` or global variable `$au_NoPlugins`.